tevador/RandomX/doc/specs.md

   state0'          state1'          state2'          state3'
 ```

-### 3.3 Finalizer
+### 3.3 AesHash

-The Finalizer calculates a 512-bit fingerprint of its input.
+AesHash calculates a 512-bit fingerprint of its input.

-The Finalizer has a 64-byte internal state, which is arranged into four columns of 16 bytes each.
+AesHash has a 64-byte internal state, which is arranged into four columns of 16 bytes each.
 The initial state is:

 ```
 state0 = 00 8e 77 c4 ab f5 7a 88 67 d1 46 11 fd 26 31 8d